MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-04-09-MobileFirstPlatform-compatibility-with-third-party-plugins.md

 ---
-title: MobileFirstPlatform cordova plugin compatibility issues and resolutions with third-party plugins
+title: MobileFirstPlatform cordova plugin compatibility issues with third-party plugins and their resolutions
-date: 2018-04-12
+date: 2018-04-09
 version:
 - 8.0
 tags: